Acknowledging our mentors is a key authoring strategy!

 During a professional writer’s research, some individuals will provide meaningful counsel for several years.
 In my case, this category of advisers includes both generalists and specialists.
 Having described my protagonist Natalie Seachrist as the widow of a naval officer, I’m fortunate to have a husband who is a retired Lieutenant Commander.
 When unexpected questions about ships and naval protocols have arisen, he’s been able to answer them quickly at unusual times.

 There are also people whose contributions move beyond their specific area of expertise.
-For example, Kevin C. Horstman, PhD (specializing in geological sciences and digital image enhancement) has shared concise knowledge of the realm of geology.
+For example, the late Kevin C. Horstman, PhD (who specialized in geological sciences and digital image enhancement) has shared concise knowledge of the realm of geology.
 In addition, he’s provided understanding of geographical features and general scientific terminology.
 This invaluable input strengthens my ability to write descriptively, and has inspired writing of passages I had not foreseen.

 Through appendices and footnotes, an author can reference the contributions of such technical, scientific, or artistic professionals in non-fiction pieces.
 Unfortunately, this is not appropriate to most works of fiction.
 However, fictional wordsmithing can utilize prefatory remarks, or dedication of a book or other major work to recognize such people.
 For even if you do not realize it, a reader’s expectations usually includes a desire to gain insight into how you have researched and shaped the work you are presenting to them.
 This is particularly true in the case of a series in which you will hope to gain a following from one book to the next.